 What to do

-Sifnos is a little blessed island in the western Cyclades- «the richest of all its neighbours» according to the historian Herodotus!
-In this island of unparallel elegance, Bright Blue Villas offers properties of high quality coupled with an authentic Cycladic environment of perennial character and rich tradition.
+Sifnos is a little blessed island in the western Cyclades- «the richest of all its neighbors» according to the historian Herodotus!
+In this island of unparalleled elegance, Bright Blue Villas offers properties of high quality coupled with an authentic Cycladic environment of perennial character and rich tradition.
 Rocky coastlines, golden sands and pebbly beaches await visitors to discover their graceful beauties.

-Sifnos harbour, idyllic Kamares with picturesque, white, Cycladic houses, challenges you to dive into its bright blue aquamarine waters and discover what lies beyond.
+Sifnos harbor, idyllic Kamares with picturesque, white, Cycladic houses, challenges you to dive into its bright blue aquamarine waters and discover what lies beyond.

 Walking around the paved narrow streets of the village of Artemonas is a unique experience, as the visitor can see some of the most beautiful mansions of Sifnos scattered amongst vibrant gardens.
 Don’t leave without tasting the best traditional pastry making workshops and bakeries with traditional sweets.

 The beaches are uncrowded and very clean and the snorkeling is excellent ; discover the rocks in the sheltered coves and bays that contain many of the beaches.

 You might be surprised, but Sifnos is a walker’s island with a mountainous terrain that provides a number of challenging, organized paths which have been created and maintained through time, thus resulting in unique walking experiences.
 Let our concierge team organize for you guided walking tours and follow these paths that islanders have used for centuries.
 Let your eyes capture the unforgettable sea and mountain views that await you around every step; your final destination is the yard of a monastery, or a lonesome bay where you can dive in crystal clear waters.